 Symptom 5: Weight Loss Without Trying

 Unexpected weight loss is a concern, Lichtenfeld says.
 “Most of us don’t lose weight easily.”
 He’s talking about more than simply a few pounds from a stepped up exercise program or to eating less because of a busy schedule.
+Weight loss is a symptom of multiple myeloma, which Black men over the age of 50 are of particular high risk.
 If a man loses more than 10% of his body weight in a short time period such as a matter of weeks, it’s time to see the doctor, he says.

 Your doctor will do a general physical, ask you questions about your diet and exercise, and ask about other symptoms.
 Based on that information, the doctor will decide what other tests are needed.